maravento/blackweb/README.md

 ### HOW TO USE
 ---

-**blackweb.txt** is already optimized.
-Download it and unzip it in the path of your preference and activate [Squid RULE](https://github.com/maravento/blackweb#regla-squid-cache--squid-cache-rule) / **blackweb.txt** ya viene optimizada.
+**blackweb.txt** is already updated and optimized para Squid.
+Download it and unzip it in the path of your preference and activate [Squid RULE](https://github.com/maravento/blackweb#regla-squid-cache--squid-cache-rule) / **blackweb.txt** ya viene actualizada y optimizada para Squid.
 Descárguela y descomprimala en la ruta de su preferencia y active la [REGLA de Squid](https://github.com/maravento/blackweb#regla-squid-cache--squid-cache-rule)

 ####  Download and Checksum